PepeTheFroggie/SolarBatControl/README.md

 # SolarBatControl
-A relay battery controller using ShellyEM3 to control charge/discharge.
+A relay battery controller using ShellyEM3 to measure grid power and control battery charge/discharge accordingly.

 This project need a Shelly EM3 ($110), a batery capable 150W grid tie inverter (Y&H $30) and a 30V 5A DC charger ($50).
 It runs on a esp8266 4-relay board ($8).
 And you need a battery, i use 24V 30ah LiFePo4.